lijunwei19/Inteligent-eyes/README.md

 ### Team members: Junwei Li, Jingyi Li

 ## Product Mission
 For families, and people who are busy, our project can help them to control many household appliances through user's commands.
 The appearance of our project is a robot.
-It can improve the quality of people's life and it can let people living more convient and automatic and it just work for people who they had known through face recognition.
-There for it can not only save time for users, but also ensure the security of users' information.
+It can improve the quality of people's life and it can let people living more convnient and automatic and it just work for people who they had known through face recognition.
+Therefor, it can not only save time for users, but also ensure the security of users' information.
 Our project is really like google home mini, but add more functions on it.

 ## Target User(s)
 1. Families.